 6. Focus on the benefits rather than features

-Whether you are trying to justify the increase in price for your new product, or providing discount for it, instead of going on about all the features it has, focus on the benefits its user will experience if they decide to purchase it.
-Once they know how it will make their personal or professional life better, they will know its full value, and will be able to understand that it’s worth the money.
+Whether you are trying to justify the increase in price for your new product or providing a discount for it, instead of going on about all the features it has, focus on the benefits its user will experience if they decide to purchase it.
+Once they know how it will make their personal or professional life better, they will know its full value and will be able to understand that it’s worth the money.

 7. Demonstrate enthusiasm and confidence in your product or service

 This is one of the ways to show your audience that you have a truly fantastic product on your hands.
 If you are projecting a “meh” vibe, they will respond accordingly.
 If you are not sure how to sound enthusiastic, try writing your message quickly to make it sound more spontaneous.

 You can use designs elements such as colors, shapes, and even images to guide the readers’ eyes to where you want them to go, or to emphasize the most important parts of your message.